MetaMask/mm-docs-v2/README.md

-This was merged into the former docs site: https://github.com/MetaMask/metamask-docs
+This was archived and merged into the former docs site: https://github.com/MetaMask/metamask-docs

+Please open issues and PRs over there instead.

 # MetaMask developer documentation